KiddoShine/.github/profile/README.md

 ## About This Project

-**KiddoShine** is an AI-based application that helps users monitor their daily food content by recognizing images of food captured by the user and displaying the nutritional content of the food.
-Fat Track will display information such as calories, protein, fat, and carbohydrates of the food, which will then be stored to track the nutritional intake of the user's daily meals.
+**KiddoShine** KiddoShine is an AI-based app that helps users track their child's nutrition on a monthly basis.
+The app provides information on stunting, making it easier for parents to monitor their child's growth and development.

 Theme : Health Innovation: Empowering Vulnerable Communities for Health and Well-being